 However, the higher diversity of bird species is in the Amazonian lowlands where almost every lodge has listed more than 600 species nearby the properties.
 By far the main attraction of the Amazonian lowlands is the Parrot Clay Licks where hundreds of Parrots, Macaws and Parrotlets meet every morning for their daily dose of clay.

-With no more than 10 birding Peru tours or departures per year, all tours are lead by Wilson Díaz, manager and founder of Green Tours.
+With no more than 10 birding Peru set tours or departures per year, all tours are lead by expert peruvian tour leaders, and some tours are lead by Wilson Díaz, manager and founder of Green Tours.
 Always travelling with the support of local guides for the different sites he visits (local guides know best!).
-Smalls groups make it easy to give a highly personalised service with the staff always taking care of everything that a nature traveler might need.
+Smalls groups make it easy to give a highly personalised service with the staff always taking care of everything that a nature traveller might need.

 Asociación Green Tours is a non-profit organisation committed to the conservation of nature and the wellbeing of the people living in the natural areas where Green Tours regularly runs its birding tours within Peru.

 After several years of professional tourism operation in every corner of Peru, the founders and employees of Green Tours felt that it was time to increase the level of commitment and responsibility with the local people living in natural areas where the company was working.
 Indeed, the non-profit organisation model is helping Green Tours to improve its strategies for nature conservation, environmental education, enhancement of tourism services, and improving the dynamism of small local economies.